 Data Collection

 In order to ensure that all of the comments found in the source code are properly pulled for analysis a powerful language parsing tool, srcML, is used.
 At its core srcML is a tool designed to take source code and represent it in autogenerated XML.
 This of course is an oversimplification of just what this tool does. srcML processes source code independent of the preprocessor, which is great for the purposes of this project because it means that when comments are being extracted from the source code we do not have to worry about things such as missing libraries needed to actually run the source code.
 Further, because srcML does not need to compile the code in order to analyze and extract information it is able to run extremely quickly, which is great for the purpose of this project due to the large number of files that are being analyzed.
-Another reason that srcML was selected as the extraction tool for this project is because of the tools ability to leave the original structure of the source code entirely intact, meaning that whitespace, comments and all preprocessing comments are left untouched.
+Another reason that srcML is selected as the extraction tool for this project is because of the tools ability to leave the original structure of the source code entirely intact, meaning that whitespace, comments, and all preprocessing comments are left untouched.
 Once source code has been converted to XML using srcML the user is able to write XPath queries to pull any specific information needed from the original source code quickly and easily.
 This is great for the purpose of this project as the actual code from the source code can be ignored and just the comments can be extracted.
 The original path of the files is preserved and in the case of scanning whole directories XSLT may be used in conjunction to create an archive of these queries.
-Currently, the greatest limitation of srcML is that it can only parse C, C++, C#, CPP and JAVA, though for the purposes of this research this is not an issue.
+Currently, the greatest limitation of srcML is that it can only parse C, C++, C#, and Java, though for the purposes of this research this is not an issue.

 To ensure that the quality of the base source code that is being used in this project is maintained and written by programmers with more experience it is decided that the best approach is to pull highly trafficked projects from GitHub.
 The reason for this is two-fold, first, projects that have higher rates of traffic are likely to be better maintained as there is greater scrutiny on the projects, and second, these projects are more likely to be written by programmers with greater experience and better represent the general population of programmers.
 Based on this, the 20 topmost trafficked C, C++, C# and Java projects have been selected and pulled for the use in building the data artifact used in this project.
-The reason from choosing C, C++, C# and Java over other languages is that they represent such a large chunk of the source code currently maintained today and additionally the tool that is used for extracting the comments from the source code, srcML, supports all of these languages.
+The reason for choosing C, C++, C# and Java over other languages is that they represent such a large chunk of the source code currently maintained today and additionally the tool that is used for extracting the comments from the source code, srcML, supports all of these languages.